isomerpages/nlb-biblioasia/_jan-2009/Behind Street Names: Prominent People of Early Singapore.md

 Located in the oldest commercial section of Singapore Town in Raffles Place, D’almeida Street is named after Dr Jose D’Almeida.
 It is one of the oldest streets in Singapore situated in what was then known as “Commercial Square”, where many of the earliest mercantile firms were located.
 Reference has been made to the street’s name as early as 1861.

 Jose D’Almeida was a surgeon in the Portuguese navy who came to Singapore in 1825.
 On his arrival, D’Almeida established his medical practice in Commercial Square (Raffles Place) under his own name.
 Soon he decided to become a merchant as well.
 His business flourished.
-Later, he included his sons as his business partners and the company was renamed Jose D’Almeida & Sons.
+Later, he included his sons as his business partners and the company was renamed Jose D’Almeida &amp; Sons.

 Besides being a merchant, D’Almeida was believed to be the first to venture into plantations in Singapore.
 He experimented with planting various crops including cotton, coconuts, fruits and spices and coconut and spice plantations flourished.